taylorconor/Attempy/README.md

 ###Predicates
 Predicates can be added in Resources and Agents.

+###Basic PML Display
+This generated a JSON representation of the PML source for use with the boxes and arrows component.
+Unit tests for this are run by running make test.

+###PML generator

 ##Known issues
 A known issue with PhantomJS (which we use for smoke tests) may cause 'make test' to occasionaly hang when testing an ssl-enabled site (such as Facebook OAuth).
 Quitting the process (ctrl-c) and re-starting it by running 'make test' again should fix any issues.